jdhuang-csm/bayes-drt/README.md

 Several tutorials are available in `tutorials`.
 Additional examples and documentation will be added soon.
 If GitHub fails to display the tutorials ("Sorry, something went wrong.
 Reload?"), you can view them by going to https://nbviewer.jupyter.org/ and pasting the URL for the desired tutorial in the search bar.

+## November 2021 update
+A substantial update was just pushed.
+If you are using a previous version of `bayes_drt`, there are several changes and additions to note:
+* The `map_fit` and `bayes_fit` methods have been condensed to a single `fit` method, which takes a `mode` argument (`mode='sample'` for HMC sampling, `mode='optimize'` for MAP estimate))
+* A new plotting module has been added, and several plotting methods are incorporated into the `Inverter` class
+* The module `eis_utils` has been refactored: file loading functions were moved from `eis_utils` to `file_load`, while impedance plotting methods were moved from `eis_utils` to `plotting`
+* Peak fitting functionality has been added
+* Automatic outlier detection has been added - when enabled, this will automatically determine whether the regular error model or the outlier error model should be used

+Tutorials have not yet been updated to reflect the changes, but will be soon.

 ## *Electrochimica Acta* article
 The methods implemented in `bayes_drt` are the subject of an article in *Electrochimica Acta* (https://doi.org/10.1016/j.electacta.2020.137493).
 The theory behind the model is described in detail in the journal article.
 All code used to generate the results in the manuscript are available here:
 * `data` contains all experimental and simulated data files.